back

 rebind.attacker.com.
 0 IN A 0.0.0.0

-When the DNS server response contains more than one A record, Browser will first resolve the address x.x.x.x (attacker's server) and try to connect.
+When the DNS server response contains more than one A record, the browser will first resolve the address x.x.x.x (attacker's server) and try to connect.
 If x.x.x.x cannot be reached (connection denied/no route to host), it will use another IP address, 0.0.0.0, as a fallback.

 async function run() {